Plymouth Corporation Tramways

 Plymouth Corporation Horse Tram No 7

-Plymouth Corporation Tramways Horsecar No 7 in Ebrington St — photo undated, but probably turn of the century or early Edwardian.
+Plymouth Corporation Tramways Horsecar No 7 in Ebrington Street — photo undated, but probably turn of the century or early Edwardian.
 The conductor appears to be wearing informal attire.
 Photo and background information courtesy of Derek Tait.

 Motormen and conductors